OxCom/atlassian-mcp-lite/docs/install.md

   ghcr.io/oxcom/atlassian-mcp-lite:latest </dev/null
 ```

+Add the CA arguments from Step 6 here too if the network intercepts TLS.

+This exits quietly on EOF whether the token is the placeholder or a real one:
-With the placeholder token still in place this exits with a configuration
+the placeholder clears the minimum token length, and nothing in startup calls
-error, which is expected.
-With a real token it waits for input and exits
+Atlassian.
+So a quiet exit checks the file, not the credentials.
+What it does
-quietly on EOF.
-A permission error prints the exact `chmod` to run.
-An error
+catch: a permission error prints the exact `chmod` to run; an error about
-about ownership means the uid passed to `--user` does not own the mounted
+ownership means the uid passed to `--user` does not own the mounted file, and
-file; `$(id -u):$(id -g)` above is the uid that does.
+`$(id -u):$(id -g)` above is the uid that does; a duplicate or lowercase key is
+named in the error.

+Credentials are proven only by the first read through the client — a wrong
+token or email returns `401`, an unreachable or misspelled site fails to
+resolve, and a trust-store problem gives the `x509` error above.

 Finish with this note to the user, adjusted to what was chosen: